 5 things you need to know for Saturday

-Good morning football fans!
-Here are the five things you need to know coming out of yesterday to get your weekend started right:
+Hey there football fans!
+Here are five things from yesterday that you need to know to start off your weekends:

 Ezekiel Elliott was suspended 6 games by the NFL.
 He was suspended due to a violation of the league’s domestic violence policy.

 Elliott had an outstanding rookie campaign, ending the year with the second highest overall grade among all running backs with an 88.8.
 Elliott only trailed Pittsburgh Steelers running back Le’Veon Bell, who finished with a 91.9 despite missing the first four games.

 Elliott was also a factor in the pass game for Dallas, leading all rookie backs in yards per route run (1.37), and showcased the ability to bust big runs, with a breakaway percentage of 33.7, ranking third among all rookie backs.
 His 22 runs of 15 or more yards tied for the overall NFL lead.

 In transitioning from Rex Ryan’s man-heavy scheme to Sean McDermott and Leslie Frazier’s zone preference, the former second-round pick from Florida State may have been viewed as a poor fit.
 However, in 2016 he actually allowed a lower passer rating (85.2) in zone that in man coverage (123.2).

 After running 67.1 percent, 92.7 percent and 92.4 percent percent of his routes from the slot in his three seasons in the league, it will be interesting to see where the Bills use Matthews, as the recently-acquired Anquan Boldin (82.9 percent of his routes from a slot a season ago) appears poised to man the inside for the Bills’ passing game.